SOLIDusr/sabo/README.md

 ## Sabo

-SOLID Discord bot for Moderating lobbys, voice chats and making users activity more "valuable"
+Solid Discord bot for Moderating lobbys, voice chats and making users activity more "valuable".
+Open-sourse project from 2 developers.
+Just practice, but some code fragments could be usefull :>